joao-per/joao-per/README.md

 Here you'll find the projects I did during my lifetime! 🧑‍💻

-I'm currently studying in 42 Lisboa. 🎓

-I was asked to private my projects with the solutions so I don't ruin your Piscine experience, but feel free to check my other C projects so you can learn more about this language!
+I was asked to private my projects with the solutions so I don't ruin your Piscine experience, but feel free to check my other C projects so you can learn more about this language! 🧠

-#### If you have any problems, feel free to contact me!
+#### If you have any problems, feel free to contact me! 💌
 #### Check also my piscine guide!
-Under development!
+(Under development)! 📜